oliver/check_os_release/README.md

   --eolCriticalDays DAYS
                         set CRITICAL status if less than DAYS until end-of- life
+  --eolIgnore           ignore end-of-life
   --releaseWarningDays DAYS
                         set WARNING status if new release available for more than DAYS --releaseCriticalDays DAYS
                         set CRITICAL status if new release available for more than DAYS
+  --releaseIgnore       ignore any new release
   --lts                 [Ubuntu] check only for LTS releases --server              [Ubuntu] check for server EOL dates
 ```